 The AUX BATT switch is located near the entrance steps.
-It disconnects the auxiliary (house) batteries from the 12-volt system of your coach to avoid long-term battery drain by electrical items that are hooked directly to the coach batteries.
+It disconnects the auxiliary (house) batteries from the 12-volt system of your coach to avoid long-term battery drain by electrical items that are hooked directly to the coach batteries such as clock displays and radio memories, etc.